-The trouble code P0299 indicates that the turbo or supercharging system on your vehicle is creating an underboost condition.
-Generally problems in your turbo/supercharger system should be taken seriously and repaired as soon as possible to prevent more serious and expensive engine damage.
-If you are experiencing a P0299 continue reading to learn more.
+The trouble code P0299 indicates that your vehicle’s turbo or supercharging system is creating an underboost condition.
+Generally, problems in your turbo/supercharger system should be taken seriously and repaired as soon as possible to prevent more serious and expensive engine damage.
+If you are experiencing a P0299, continue reading to learn more.

 P0299 VW/Audi Definition: Boost Pressure Regulation, Control Range Not Reached

 On vehicles equipped with a turbo or supercharger, air entering the engine is compressed and generally cooled before entering the intake manifold.
 This feature allows the engine to create substantially more power than engines without turbo or superchargers.
 When you experience a P0299 trouble code, the ECM has determined that your forced induction system is not producing enough boost.